morgoe/morgoe.github.io/_posts/blog/2015-06-30-affordance-for-overflowing-content.markdown

 The example on the left is completely contained within the screen, with nothing that encourages you to scroll.
 But the example on the right clearly has more content below the fold.
 And it was intentionally designed this way - resizing your browser always keeps just the top half of the sentence visible - <a href="http://www.apple.com/ipad-air-2/">check it out</a>.

-If you're wondering how to do this, the simplest way is to use `vh` units - an area with `90vh` will always take up 90% of the browser's height, so you'll always have that bottom 10% visible.
+If you're wondering how to do this in CSS, the simplest way is to use `vh` units - an area with `90vh` will always take up 90% of the browser's height, so you'll always have that bottom 10% visible.

 ### A 'scroll me' icon or button
 You might have noticed a trend lately with websites telling you, quite literally, to scroll your mouse.
 A page that’s fully contained within the screen looks great, and lets us achieve a more editorial design, but needs to have this alternative scrolling affordance.

 ![image with scroll mouse][mouse-scroll]
-<figcaption>It still shows a mouse icon when you visit on a tablet unfortunately. <a href="http://www.heartkids.co.nz/">Sourced from Heart Kids New Zealand</a>.</figcaption>
+<figcaption>Unfortunately, it still shows a mouse icon when you visit on a tablet. <a href="http://www.heartkids.co.nz/">Sourced from Heart Kids New Zealand</a>.</figcaption>

 This is a perfectly fine solution, but it has a very limited use.
 They’re not much use in tight user interfaces with little space to spare.
 And even on full-page sites, they don't work well if they're not the primary action, like the website below.